Trace Draw is an app that was originally designed to facilitate drawing from an image, similar to camera lucida drawing.

 By default it's semitransparent in order to make the drawing more visible.
 Tap a project to select it.
 When it is selected, it becomes the active project.
 If an image was renamed using the Layer Edit screen, it may be listed under both the original file name and the new image name.
 If an image is used in more than one project, the other names are listed on the left after the Others: label.

-This option saves an image of the project using the current settings to the Photos app.
+This option saves a snapshot image of the project using the current settings to the Photos app, if permission was granted to do so.
 In other words, if there are multiple layers in the project, and some of the layers are disabled, those layers are not included in the image.
 If the opacity of a layer is adjusted to make it semi-transparent, that will be reflected in the image.

 Tap the SVG button to save an SVG file to the Files app.
 This is a vector file but does not include the base image.
 The SVG image is scalable but is based on an image that fills a 1000 by 1000 point square.
 Point locations in this square are rounded to the nearest tenth of a point.
 There could be points outside the square, but the coordinates of the points are based on this 1000 by 1000 square.
 These SVG files can be opened in other apps that support the SVG format.
 Note that this is an export function.
 This app does not open SVG files, nor does it import them.
 That said, the projects are saved as .draw files.
 These files can be opened directly or shared with others using Airdrop.
 If the other person also has Trace Draw installed, a file shared with them opens the app and loads the shared project.
 To share a project with the image, share the .draw file, and share the image file separately.